Non-Parent Custody: Frequently Asked Questions and Answers

 - Spanish / Español

-Yes, for general info about how under Washington law you can get legal custody of a child who is not yours through
+Yes, to find out when and how under Washington law someone can get legal custody of a child who is not theirs.

 This does not cover